- Importing the structure of files

-- Start the data model editor: click among the quick access buttons.
+- Start the data model editor: click on among the quick access buttons.

-- On the "Analysis" pane, in the "Creation" group, expand "Import" and select "Import the descriptions of files/tables".
+- Under the "Analysis" pane, in the "Creation" group, scroll down "Import" and select "Import file/table descriptions".

 - The wizard starts.
-A connection to the MariaDB database is automatically established and associated with the files imported into the analysis.
-This connection will have to be used to handle the MariaDB data file by programming.
+A connection to the DB2 database is automatically established and it is associated with the files imported into the analysis.
+This connection will have to be used to handle the DB2 data file by programming.